camunda/camunda-docs/docs/components/zeebe/technical-concepts/internal-processing.md

 To avoid such problems, Zeebe employs a [backpressure](/self-managed/zeebe-deployment/operations/backpressure.md) mechanism.
 When the broker receives more requests than it can process with an acceptable latency, it rejects some requests.

+This is indicated to the client by a **resource exchausted** exception.
+If a client sees this exception, it can retry the requests with an appropriate retry strategy.
+If the rejection rate is high, it indicates that the broker is constantly under high load and you need to reduce the rate of requests.
+As an alternative you can also increase broker resources to adjust to your needs.
+In high-load scenarios it is recommended to [benchmark](https://camunda.com/blog/2022/05/how-to-benchmark-your-camunda-platform-8-cluster/) your Zeebe broker upfront to size it correctly.
-The maximum rate of requests that can be processed by a broker depends on the processing capacity of the machine, the network latency, current load of the system, etc.

-Hence, there is no fixed limit configured in Zeebe for the maximum rate of requests it accepts.
+The maximum rate of requests that can be processed by a broker depends on the processing capacity of the machine, the network latency, current load of the system, etc. There is no fixed limit configured in Zeebe for the maximum rate of requests it accepts.
 Instead, Zeebe uses an adaptive algorithm to dynamically determine the limit of the number of inflight requests (the requests that are accepted by the broker, but not yet processed).

 The inflight request count is incremented when a request is accepted, and decremented when a response is sent back to the client.
 The broker rejects requests when the inflight request count reaches the limit.

-When the broker rejects requests due to backpressure, the clients can retry them with an appropriate retry strategy.
-If the rejection rate is high, it indicates that the broker is constantly under high load.
-In that case, it is recommended to reduce the request rate.
+In that case, it is recommended to .